nuuuwan/lk_parliament_docs/tests/data/en.md

     - ( b ) issue corporate governance guidelines aimed at enhancing the performance of State-Owned Enterprises;
     - ( c ) exercise financial oversight over State-Owned Enterprises; and
     - ( d ) exercise any other power as may be specified by any other written law.
+    - ( a ) provide an opinion to the Cabinet of Ministers regarding proposals for the establishment, closure, or merger of each State-Owned Enterprise including the costs to the Government and risks associated with the establishment of a State-Owned Enterprise;
+    - ( b ) issue corporate governance guidelines aimed at enhancing the performance of State-Owned Enterprises;
+    - ( c ) exercise financial oversight over State-Owned Enterprises; and
+    - ( d ) exercise any other power as may be specified by any other written law.

 57. **Authority of the relevant Minister on State-Owned Enterprises** -
     1. The relevant Minister shall not submit any proposal for the establishment of a State-Owned Enterprise in accordance with section 56 –